 There was silence.
 ‘Abigail,’ said Patrick slowly, ‘I think you might be on to something…’

 The next few days were very busy.
 Big pieces of paper covered the kitchen table.
 They had rows and rows of numbers on them.
-Patrick and Preston spent all their time staring into the thing with a screen and writing things down.
+Patrick and Preston spent all their time staring into the laptop and writing things down.
 Then crossing them out.

 Abigail spent most of the time pacing up and down beside them.
 She’d had the idea, but nothing seemed to have happened.
 Climbing up onto the table she put her paws on top of the screen and peered over it.
 ‘What are you doing?
 And whatever it is you’re doing can you do it more quickly?
 Suppose someone else buys the house?’
 Pushing at one of the piles of paper, she sniffed loudly and kicked the screen hard.
 ‘Ow!’

-Sitting on her bed Abigail stared at the things laid out in front of her, her marbles, her blue blanket, her bag, her torch, all of her things.
+Sitting on her bed Abigail stared at the things laid out in front of her, her marbles, her blue blanket, her bag, her pink christmas tree, all of her things.
+Then she took out her diamond tiara.
 It was all she had.
 Gathering them up in her paws she padded slowly down the stairs.
 Preston and Patrick were still sitting at the table.
 Climbing up onto the chair she held her marbles tightly in her paw.
-Taking a deep breath she pushed her bag, her pink christmas tree and her blanket towards them.
+Taking a deep breath she pushed her bag and all her things towards them.
 Then slowly she dropped the marbles onto the table.
-They made a loud rattling sound, then rolled slowly along the wood.
+They made a loud rattling sound and rolled slowly along the wood.
 ‘You could sell these,’ she said, watching them sparkle, ‘then.. maybe we’ll have enough.’

 ‘Oh Abigail,’ said Patrick, his eyes misting, ‘thank you I really wish we did but…’